whtulloh/haskell/README.md

 # haskell
-HandOn Haskell Classroom and Task
+Hands On Haskell

+- For Classroom
+- For Task